-Mosquitoes have tormented people lately with their capacity to spread sicknesses to people and creatures alike.
-Specifically, the feared West Nile Virus, as conveyed by mosquitoes, has had increased attention.
-This mosquito-borne malady was first found in Africa, in 1937.
-It didn’t show up in North America until 1999.
-As of recently, reports of this spreading infection and the yearly increment of deaths in America have started developing concerns and dread of this minor creepy crawly.
+Mosquitoes are obnoxious tormentors that are capable of spreading sicknesses to people and creatures alike.
+Specifically, the feared West Nile Virus, carried by mosquitoes, has had increased attention.
+This mosquito-borne malady was first found in Africa, in 1937 and didn’t show up in North America until 1999.
+As of recently, reports of this spreading infection and the yearly increment of deaths in America have started to develop concern and dread of this minor creepy crawly.

 What They Look Like: Brown body with thin wings and six long, thin legs.

 It is normally trusted that mosquitoes stay close to standing water.
 While the dominant part of mosquito eggs are laid in a pontoon like progression crosswise over new or still water, some of these creepy crawlies can decide to lay their eggs inside sodden soil.
 All the eggs require water some form of water to finish their development.

 Home Headquarters: Mosquitoes typically lay eggs in standing water (although some species have adapted past this requirement), so they’re often found near lakes, swamps, ponds, marshes, and tidal areas.
 They’re especially active during spring and summer in the Northern Hemisphere.

 Diet: Female mosquitoes bite humans and animals, and consume blood to provide nutrients for laying eggs.
 Adult males snack on nectar from flowers.

 Danger Zone: Nearly everyone has experienced the most common mosquito side effect — a red, itchy bite.
 The swelling and itchiness are actually due to the body’s reaction to mosquito saliva.
 Mosquitoes are infamous for carrying and transmitting diseases like malaria, encephalitis, West Nile Virus, yellow fever, and Heartworm, a serious disease for dogs.